resilmesh2/ISIM/README.md

 # Infrastructure and Service Information Model (ISIM) component

-This repository consists of two subcomponents:
+This repository consists of three subcomponents:
 * REST API in the folder `isim_rest`,
-* database adapter in the folder `neo4j_adapter`.
+* database adapter in the folder `neo4j_adapter`,
+* GraphQL subcomponent in the folder `isim_graphql`.

 Database adapter is intended to be an installable package, hence it contains poetry files.